 - Phone-In Detective: In "An Unhelpful Aid", DI Poole is able to solve a murder while lying delirious in his sickbed, being fed information by Dwayne and Fidel.

 - Gary Carr left the show and Fidel's absence is explained as the character having taken a job on another island.

 - Sara Martins departed the show in Series 4.
 Camille was written out by by having her take an undercover assignment in Paris as a way of advancing her career.

 - Reassigned to Antarctica: Poole initially views his assignment as this, and it's implied his London Met colleagues dislike him and also see it this way.

 - Recycled IN SPACE!: Jonathan Creek, just where it's sunny.

-- Romantic False Lead: The murderess police officer in the first episode plays the same midly flirtatious role that Camille takes on in episode two onwards.
+- Romantic False Lead: The murderess police officer in "Arriving in Paradise" plays the same mildly flirtatious role that Camille takes on in episode two onwards.

-- Ship Tease: Poole and Camille get one in the first episode of the second season, when Camille mistakes Poole for the blind date her mother has set her up on until she is corrected and pointed in the right direction.
+- Ship Tease: Poole and Camille get one in "A Murder on the Plantation", when Camille mistakes Poole for the blind date her mother has set her up on until she is corrected and pointed in the right direction.

 - Spot of Tea: Poole delivers a Character Filibuster on its importance in the fourth episode as a means to stall some suspects while Camille searches their house.
-He spends the second episode trying in vain across the island to find a decent cuppa (eventually, Camille's mother makes him some!)
+He spends "Wicked Wedding Night" trying in vain across the island to find a decent cuppa.
+Much to his surprise, it comes from Camille's mother.

 - The Summation: At the end of every episode, after Poole's Eureka Moment.